 New N UW

-Now PocketSphinx will decide the capitalization depending on the context in which it appears in the text corpus.
+Now train the new grammar, by using the capatalized form in a few sentences and pressing the Learn button.
+PocketSphinx will henceforth decide the capitalization depending on the context in which it appears.
 We tested it and it works!
 It capitalizes words like "New Mexico" and "The United States of America" but does not capitalize "altered states" nor "new pants".
 This is a wild idea, but maybe we could make a dictionary containing both capitalized and un-capitalized words.
 That would save us the effort of going through and capitalizing all the proper names.
 The only question is would the resulting dictionary be too big?
-The solution is probably to propose a patch to make make PocketSphinx ignore case in the dictionary, using the word or acronym as it is found in the corpus, not the dictionary.
+The solution is probably to propose a patch to make make PocketSphinx ignore case in the dictionary, using the capatalization as it is found in the corpus, not the dictionary.

-Don't worry if you inadvertently teach PocketSphinx bad grammar.
-It's not strictly necessary, but our corpus file, "lm/freespeech.ref.txt" may be manually corrected if it develops bad speech habits.
-Changes will apply next time you hit the "Learn" button.
+Don't worry if PocketSphinx learns bad grammar.
+It's not strictly necessary, but our corpus file, "~/.config/FreeSpeech/freespeech.ref.txt" may be manually corrected if it develops poor speech habits.
+Changes will apply next time anybody presses the "Learn" button.

 The language model may be further tweaked and improved.

-If there is a word that it stubbornly refuses to recognize, even after teaching it with several sentences, you may need to edit the dictionary: "freespeech.dic"
+If there is a word that it stubbornly refuses to recognize, even after teaching it with several sentences, edit the dictionary: "freespeech.dic"

 Sometimes the dictionary pronunciation can be little bit off.
-You will notice that some other words have alternate pronunciations denoted with (2).
-Go ahead and add an alternate and see if it doesn't improve immediately the next time the program starts.
+Notice that some other words have alternate pronunciations denoted with (2).
+Go ahead and change the pronunciation or add an alternate and see if it doesn't improve immediately the next time the program starts.

-This dictionary is based on Pocketsphinx's cmu07a.dic because it contains punctuation (Can you say ".full-stop" or "?question-mark") and some capitalized words.
+This dictionary is based on Pocketsphinx's cmu07a.dic because it contains punctuation, such as ".full-stop" and "?question-mark").
 See "freespeech.dic" for the list of punctuation and their pronunciations.
-Adding new words to the dictionary may be done manually, along with their phonetic representation, but we are working on incorporating a word trainer.
+Adding new words and symbol combinations to the dictionary may be done manually, along with their phonetic representation, but we are working on incorporating a word trainer.

 Security and privacy

-FreeSpeech does not send information over the network.
-Speech recognition is done locally using pocketsphinx.
-Learned speech patterns are stored in "plain text" format in "lm/freespeech.ref.txt".
-You probably do not want to teach FreeSpeech sensitive or private information like passwords, especially if other people will have access to your PC.
+FreeSpeech does not send any information over the network.
+Speech recognition is done locally and offline using pocketsphinx.
+Learned speech patterns are stored in "plain text" format in "$HOME/.config/FreeSpeech/freespeech.ref.txt".
+Although the file should not be accessible to other users, it is nevertheless good practice not to teach FreeSpeech sensitive or private information like passwords, especially if others share access to the PC.